 Judicial bids only Pennsylvania-wide contests in May primary

-HARRISBURG – Races for appellate court seats, the only statewide contests on the ballot in the Pennsylvania primary this month, are often derided as low-information contests, but it doesn't have to be that way.
+Races for appellate court seats, the only statewide contests on the ballot in the Pennsylvania primary this month, are often derided as low-information contests, but it doesn't have to be that way.
+Judicial bids only Pennsylvania-wide contests in May primary HARRISBURG, Pa.

 Comments